 These four years change you as an individual both for the good and the worst.
 You’re more confident and ready to take the world by its collar.
 College offers you a rollercoaster ride with the most exciting and joyful yet nerve-wracking years of your life which forces you to make compromises.
-Well, if you’re tad bit concerned about what the next four years old and want to conquer them both socially and academically, read along from some great tips!
+Well, if you’re a tad bit concerned about what the next four years old and want to conquer them both socially and academically, read along with some great tips!

 1. Let the extrovert in you live